Wyong

 Wyong features high concentrations of group households, with a lower-than-average median household size

 Family households account for 66.3% of all households, including 23.2% couples with children, 23.9% couples without children, and 17.8% single parent families.
 Non-family households constitute the remaining 33.7%, with lone person households at 29.3% and group households comprising 4.3%.
-The median household size is 2.4 people, smaller than the Greater Sydney average of 2.5.
+The median household size is 2.4 people, which is smaller than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households